platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/environment-differences.md

 ## Configuration & change management

-You can't manage some configuration settings via YAML configuration files on {{% names/dedicated-gen-2 %}} environments.
+You can't manage some configuration settings via YAML configuration files on {{% names/dedicated-gen-2 %}} Environments.
 In these cases, you need to open a [support ticket](/learn/overview/get-support).
-You can have some settings different between Staging and Production environments.
+You can have some settings different between staging and production environments.
 It's assumed you want the settings the same, unless you state otherwise in the ticket.

 The following settings require a [support ticket](/learn/overview/get-support):